Best Buy Co. Inc. (BBY) Shares Down Despite Recent Market Volatility

 Barclays, on the other hand, stated in their research note that they expect to see BBY reach a price target of $88.
 The rating they have provided for BBY stocks is “Equal Weight” according to the report published on February 08th, 2023.

-During the last 5 trading sessions, BBY fell by -2.39%, which changed the moving average for the period of 200-days by -6.50% in comparison to the 20-day moving average, which settled at $80.79.
+During the last 5 trading sessions, BBY rose by +0.52%, which changed the moving average for the period of 200-days by -5.54% in comparison to the 20-day moving average, which settled at $79.71.
 In addition, Best Buy Co.
-Inc. saw -4.34% in overturn over a single year, with a tendency to cut further losses.
+Inc. saw -5.32% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BBY starting from Bonfig Jason J, who sale 9,500 shares at the price of $82.31 back on Mar 03.
-After this action, Bonfig Jason J now owns 47,613 shares of Best Buy Co.
-Inc., valued at $781,964 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BBY starting from Barry Corie S, who sale 25,511 shares at the price of $77.95 back on Mar 21.
+After this action, Barry Corie S now owns 364,041 shares of Best Buy Co.
+Inc., valued at $1,988,582 using the latest closing price.

-Harmon Damien, the EVP, Omnichannel of Best Buy Co.
-Inc., sale 2,500 shares at $79.99 during a trade that took place back on Dec 23, which means that Harmon Damien is holding 42,805 shares at $199,975 based on the most recent closing price.
+Bonfig Jason J, the Chief Merchandising Officer of Best Buy Co.
+Inc., sale 10,963 shares at $77.95 during a trade that took place back on Mar 21, which means that Bonfig Jason J is holding 46,250 shares at $854,566 based on the most recent closing price.

 Stock Fundamentals for BBY